sandeep-6698/backend-smith/README.md

 **Backend Smith** is a custom CLI tool, invoked using the command `bs`, designed to help automate the creation of various components such as modules, schemas, routes, services, controllers, validations, and DTOs for an Express.js backend.
 It simplifies backend structure generation.

+## What's new
+Bug fixes, enum support and auto-formatting for generated files

 ## Table of Contents

 -   [Installation](#installation)